 Multilanguage Resource Management

 Windows 8 allows developers to write their app once and deliver it worldwide.
-Multilanguage Resource Management provides a centralized mechanism for managing language resources, helping developers create contextually-tailored and consistent experiences by reducing code complexity and fragility.
+Multilanguage Resource Management provides a centralized mechanism for managing language resources, helping developers create contextually tailored and consistent experiences by reducing code complexity and fragility.

 Help customization

 Manufacturers can customize the Windows Help and Support home page, escalation page, browse page, supply logo, and links to support apps and websites.
-Manufacturer Help topics appear in the search results, can be authored in standard XHTML, and can be added with a simple file copy.
+Manufacturer’s Help topics appear in the search results, can be authored in standard XHTML, and can be added with a simple file copy.
 Manufacturers can launch apps from Windows Help and Support (for example, support chat apps) and can send search queries to Windows Help and Support from external UI (for example, a user searches in the manufacturer's support assistance and the search is sent to Windows Help and Support).

 PCI for energy efficiency and PCI 3.0 for performance